zackstout/Spirograph/README.md

 # Spirograph
 Tracing out the path followed by a moon orbiting a planet (and then, the path of a moon orbiting that moon) to generate some interesting geometric designs.

+The truly breathtaking thing about this spirograph is that, given enough "moons", we could emulate *any two-dimensional path* (if we also vary the orbit radii and rotation speeds).
+This is the deep and moving insight behind Fourier transformations.

 ## Animated Screenshot:
 Tracing the path of a moon's moon:
 <img src="http://media.giphy.com/media/2UETT0QpZppREFmNyw/giphy.gif" width="700px">